-When you make a purchase or transaction in a foreign currency using a New Zealand credit card, the total amount needs to be converted into NZ Dollars.
-The conversion process varies based on factors including the card provider and whether it’s an American Express, Mastercard or Visa product.
+When you make a purchase or transaction in a foreign currency using a New Zealand credit card, your New Zealand dollars have to be converted into the local currency.
+This conversion process varies based on factors including the card provider and whether it’s an American Express, Mastercard or Visa product.

 Currency conversion exchange rates are updated on a daily basis.
 Please note that most banks use an exchange rate that’s less competitive than the standard rate.